curious-odd-man/RgxGen/README.md

 For example pattern `.` - any symbol - would yield empty string as not matching string.
 Another example `a{0,2}` - this pattern could yield empty string, but for not matching string the resulting strings would be only 1 or 2 symbols long.
 I chose these approaches because they seem predictable and easier to implement.

+### Unicode Categories

+I've used this page as a basis for the unicode categories information: https://www.regular-expressions.info/unicode.html#category
+Though only for a few language related patterns I was able to find exact list/range of code points that belongs to specific categories.
+To overcome this I used Java `Pattern.compile()` to split characters into categories.
+Unfortunately there were several character categories that are not supported by Java `Pattern.compile()` as a result these are missing.

 ## Other tools to generate values by regex and why this might be better